metabrainz/metabrainz.org/README.md

 ## Development

-Before starting the application copy `config.py.example` into `config.py` and tweak the configuration.
+Before starting the application copy `config.py.example` into `config.py` (in the metabrainz directory) and tweak the configuration.
 You need to make sure that all API keys are set.

 The easiest way to set up a development environment is to use [Vagrant](https://www.vagrantup.com/).
 This command will create and configure virtual machine that you will be able to